evilmartians/fullstaq-ruby-docker/README.md

 ## Flavors

-Ruby 3.4.5, 3.3.8, 3.2.8 and 3.1.7 with jemalloc and malloctrim are available.
-Images are built on top of Debian 11 (bullseye), 12 (bookworm), 13 (trixie), also Ruby 3.2 are build on top of Debian 12 (bookworm):
+Ruby 3.4.5, 3.3.8, 3.2.8, and 3.1.7 with jemalloc and malloctrim are available.
+Images are built on top of Debian 11 (bullseye), 12 (bookworm), 13 (trixie):

 ```sh
 # 3.4: